Types of Elastic + How to Sew with Elastic

 Angel also discusses which type of elastic works best with certain sewing projects and discusses a few tools that new sewists need when working with elastic.

-Types of Elastic Used in Sewing
+Common Types of Elastic Used in Sewing

 There are numerous types of elastic available to sewists, with each having its own use and benefits.
 Some types of elastic, such as knit elastic are easier to sew with as opposed to braided elastic; others like elastic thread are good for shirring projects while other elastics are great for decorative projects, like hair bows.